danmiles/next-portfolio-template/README.md

 8. Next.js 13 + Framemotion animation (just for fun 😊).
 In future I will add more animation to this project.

 ## Additional Information
-- This project was created on the basis of a tutorial Next.js 13 by Lama Dev https://www.youtube.com/watch?v=VE8BkImUciY
-- But it has significant changes before the original version that I added myself:
-1. Added a new Home page with framemotion animation
-2. Added mobile menu
-3. CSS styles have been redesigned and adaptability to any device has been added.
-4. Added upload images to the cloudinary service for Dashboard panel (for create new post).
-It was very important for me to learn how to do this.
-In the original version, Form Input was used for this in which you simply entered the path to a local image or a link from the Internet.
-Which could lead to serious errors in the application (Next Image dont like String data without '/' 😊)
-5. Validation for deleting a post and much more that I have already redone.
-6. I spent quite a few hours posting this project on Vercel.
+1. I spent quite a few hours posting this project on Vercel.
 On localhost:3000 everything worked fine, but when I sent the project to Vercel, many component imports began to give an error that it was not found.
 The whole problem is in the SRC folder when I deleted it and redid the jsconfig.json config a little, which largely fixed the problem.
 There were also a lot of minor issues with api/posts fetching data but this was fixed by temporarily commenting out those pages.
 After a successful Deploy, they worked properly.

 ## If you want to use the project for your own purposes you need to put your data in your .env file for this project to work